On Invariant Random Subgroups of Block-Diagonal Limits of Symmetric Groups: Stabilizer Subgroups and Fixed Point sets

-If the group $K$ stabilizes some points in $C$, we can find the largest subset $Z\subset C$ with $K\subset \G(Z)$.
+Now, if the group $K$ stabilizes some points in $C$, we can find the largest subset $Z\subset C$ with $K\subset \G(Z)$.
 Using the previous argument and the fact the group $\G(Z)$ is simple, we prove that $K = \G(Z)$. \end{proof}

-In \cite[Theorem 2.4]{ThomasTucker-Drob:2016} Thomas and Tucker-Drob observed that every ergodic action of a locally finite infinite simple group must be weakly mixing.
+In \cite[Theorem 2.4]{ThomasTuckerDrob:2016} Thomas and Tucker-Drob observed that every ergodic action of a locally finite infinite simple group must be weakly mixing.
 Their idea was to use the fact that if an action of such a group $G$ is not weakly mixing, then the Koopman representation has a finite-dimensional invariant subspace, which implies that the simple group under consideration admits a finite-dimensional faithful unitary representation.
 Then by the Jordan-Schur theorem the group $G$ must be virtually Abelian, which contradicts the simplicity of $G$.
+We would like to note that the class of groups for which ergodicity of an action automatically implies weak mixing also contains certain Lie groups \cite{CreutzPeterson:2017}.

 We recall that one of the equivalent characterizations of weak mixing for a measure-preserving system system $(X,\mu,G)$ is the condition that if $(Y,\nu,G)$ is an ergodic system, then the product system $(X\times Y,\mu\times \nu, G)$ is also ergodic.
 This leads to the following result.

 \begin{proposition} Let $G$ be the AF full group of a simple Bratteli diagram $B$.
 Suppose that $X$ is the path-space of $B$ and $\{\nu_1,\ldots,\nu_m\}$ is a collection of ergodic $G$-invariant measures on $X$, not necessarily distinct.
 Then the diagonal action of $G$ on $(X^m,\nu)$, $\nu = \nu_1\times \cdots \times \nu_m$, is ergodic. \end{proposition} \begin{proof} Note that the commutator subgroup $G'$ of $G$ is simple.
 We notice that the actions of $G'$ and $G$ on $(X^m,\nu)$ give rise to the same orbit equivalence relations.
 Therefore, they are either both ergodic or both non-ergodic.
 Since the action of $G$ on $(X,\nu_i)$ is ergodic for each $i$ it follows that the action of $G'$ on $(X,\nu_i)$ is ergodic and, moreover, weakly mixing for each $i$.
 Using Thomas and Tucker-Drob's result, we obtain that the action of $G'$ on $(X^m,\nu)$ is ergodic. \end{proof}